UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 ## Done!<a name="done"></a>

-Check in with your mentor to get marked for completing the lab.
-Discuss with them any challenges you faced while completing the lab.
-If you haven't finished the lab (as is expected) discuss with your mentor when you can come to the open lab hours to finish the rest of the lab.

 You are now done with this assignment!
 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.